-You can change the project settings for a C or Visual C++ debug configuration in the Property Pages dialog box, as discussed in How to: Set debug and release configurations.
+You can change the project settings for a C or C++ debug configuration in the Property Pages dialog box, as discussed in How to: Set debug and release configurations.
 The following tables show where to find debugger-related settings in the Property Pages dialog box.

 The debug project settings in the Configuration Properties/Debugging category are different for UWP apps and for components that are written in C++.
 See Start a debug session (VB, C#, C++ and XAML).

 Each debug property setting is automatically written and saved to the "per-user" file (.vcxproj.user) for your solution when you save your solution.

 Specify which debugger to use in the Debugger to launch list box, as described in the following table.
 Your choice will affect which properties are visible.

 |Debugger to launch||Specifies the debugger to run, with the following choices:

 - Local Windows Debugger

 |Command (Local Windows Debugger)||Specifies the command for starting the program that you are debugging on the local computer.|

 |Remote Command (Remote Windows Debugger)||The path for the .exe on the remote computer.
 Enter the path just as you would enter it on the remote machine.|

 |Command Arguments (Local Windows Debugger)